MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Limit at, when reached, an automatic prune of the data in memory is attempted.
 Default: _5000 Nodes_.

+### Zoom limit

+Minimum zoom for pan and zoom auto-download to work.
+In high data density areas this should be set to higher values to avoid loading very large amounts of data when zooming out.
+Default: _17_.

 ### Task download radius

 When auto-downloading notes and bugs, the radius of the area that is attempted to download around the current position.
 Default: _200 meters_.